Nicoleta-Luciana/Auto-Window-Control-System/README.md

 ## Circuit Diagram

 The final circuit diagram is included in this repository to illustrate the physical connections and block-level logic between components.

-## Notes

-- The motor requires an external 9V power supply; the Raspberry Pi alone cannot provide sufficient power.
-- The original LCD with parallel pins was replaced by an I2C-compatible version for simpler and more reliable connections.